-The example for this tutorial is the investigation of the emission properties of the (2-hydroxyphenyl)propenone (HP) crystal using the Ewald Embedded Cluster model (EEC) and Gaussian.
+The example for this tutorial is the investigation of the emission properties of the (2-hydroxyphenyl) propenone (HP) crystal using the Ewald Embedded Cluster model (EEC) and Gaussian.
 The extension of this protocol to other programs is straightforward.
-The following steps will involve calculating the geometries and associated energies of the ground state, first excited state and $S_1 - S_0$ Minimal Energy Conical Intersection (MECI).
+The following steps will involve calculating the geometries and associated energies of the ground state, first excited state and S_1 - S_0 Minimal Energy Conical Intersection (MECI).

 The necessary input files are in the tutorial directory.
 We follow the ONIOM nomenclature for the different regions of the embedded cluster.
 In other words the whole cluster is the "real system" and the central molecule is called the "model system".
-We abbreviate the principal calculations involved in the ONIOM method as mh for the model system at a high level of theory, ml for the model system at a low level of theory.
+We abbreviate the principal calculations involved in the ONIOM method as mh for the model system at a high level of theory, ml for the model system at a low level of theory and rl for the real system at a low level of theory.
 For the location of conical intersections, a fourth calculation is typically involved, mg, which indicates the model system at the high level of theory but in the ground state.